Hello, writer! It’s literally been years since I last posted about the reader favorite “writer’s notebook,” and I thought it was time for an update.

 Don’t be afraid to add color if that’s your thing, or even patterned washi tape to add borders, secure your pictures, or just add a little whimsy to your organization.

-The above pictures are taken from my own writing notebook for my new adult fantasy project, and while I’m not that great at bullet journaling or designing pages, you can see how versatile you get with your notebook!
+The above pictures are taken from my own writing notebook for my new adult fantasy project, and while I’m not that great at journaling or designing pages, you can see how versatile you get with your notebook!

 // Get to Planning